adamfeuer/ADS129x-tools/README.md

 ## Credits

 This software would not be possible without the help of many people.
-The following people contributed software to this driver:
+The following people helped with this driver:

 * Kendrick Shaw, Ace Medlock, and Eric Herman (ADS1298.h header file and some parts of the ADS1298 driver from the [OpenHardwareExG project](https://github.com/OpenElectronicsLab/OpenHardwareExG)
 * Chris Rorden (some parts of the ADS1298 driver)